Gaza, Israel brace for mass border demos

 There was no word from the Israeli side.

-Jamie McGoldrick, UN humanitarian coordinator for the Palestinian territories, spoke of positive signals from all parties and was "quietly hopeful".
+Jamie McGoldrick, UN humanitarian coordinator for the Palestinian territories, spoke of positive signals from all parties and said he was "quietly hopeful".

 "People are saying ok we want demonstrations... but we don't want people to put themselves in situations of violence and find themselves close to the fence," he told AFP.